MSivonen/IC_Briv_Farm_for_TR/README.md

 GUI settings:

 "Use dynamic reset zone?"
-Enables this
+Enables this.
+Disable to have 100% original unmodded functionality.
+No need to restore backup files.

 "Farm after this zone" is ignored.
 Minimum farming zone is still used.